Do you want to know how to work with Section 8?

 But Wayne was an inspector with Section 8, so I know that he probably inspected some of my houses back in the day.

 There are a lot of questions that investors have when it comes to working with Section 8.
-So I’ve asked him to talk to us how investors need to work with Section 8.
+So Wayne is going to tell us how investors need to work with Section 8.

 Okay, Wayne…I’m an investor, I buy a house, what do I need to know about working with Section 8?